 Apart from exceptional circumstances, late assignments will not be accepted.
+Extensions may be considered due to illness or other exceptional circumstances but learners who are requesting an extension must contact the course instructor prior to the deadline.
 Penalties for late assignments without pre-authorized extension are as follows: